Struggling to shed those stubborn pounds? Consider jumpstarting your weight loss journey with a targeted liver detox plan.

 Well, you will probably notice a difference within 3 days; however, to get long-term health benefits, you will need to consistently eat liver-supporting foods daily.

-Eating a piece of cake once a year on your birthday isn’t going to cause permanent damage to your body.
-Likewise, doing a liver detox once a year isn’t going to transform your health.
+Eating a piece of cake once a year on your birthday isn’t going to cause permanent damage to your body and likewise, doing a liver detox once a year isn’t going to transform your health.

 However, consistently eating foods that promote liver function as well as general health, can transform your health.